-Mr. William Messick has been a member of the Delaware Budokan since 1996 where he holds a Kyoshi Menkyo(7th Dan) in Kenjutsu and also trains in Karate, Aikijutsu and Kyudo.
+Mr. William Messick has been a member of the Delaware Budokan since 1996 where he holds a Kyoshi Menkyo(8th Dan) in Kenjutsu and also trains in Karate, Aikijutsu and Kyudo.

 Orth sensei was a member of the US Delegation to the all Japan Grand Nationals in

 Ellsworth sensei is a senior member of Edo Machikata Taiho Jutsu and holds a Menkyo and the title of Yoriki.
-She has taught seminars in Europe and represented the U.S. A. at the All Japan Grand Nationals in 2011.
-She Internationally acclaimed instructor and educator with thirty six years of experience in training, teaching and competition.
+She has taught seminars in Europe and the U.S. represented the U.S. A. at the All Japan Grand Nationals in 2011 and 2020.
+Grand Master Ellsworth is an Internationally acclaimed instructor and educator with thirty eight years of experience in training, teaching and competition.
 Ms. Ellsworth teaches Karate, Kenjutsu, Tai Chi and is an expert in woman's defense and martial arts for children.

-Hanshi has published articles on Japanese swordsmanship, appeared in several magazines, was featured in a book and recently published a novel.
+Hanshi has published articles on Japanese swordsmanship, appeared in several magazines, was featured in 2 books and recently published a novel.
 He also supplied bodyguard and security services

 Mr. Mark Dungan has been training at the Delaware Budokan since 1999 and holds a Renshi Menkyo in Kenjutsu and a Doshin Menkyo in Edo Machikata Taiho Jutsu.